Freakwill/git-learn/README.md

 use the following command to go back to an old commit.
 `get reset --hard <commit>`

+Reset the current branch to the state of the commit specified by the n-th previous commit in the commit history, discarding all changes made after that commit and moving the HEAD pointer to that commit.
+`get reset --hard Head@{n}`

 ## Branch

-Create branch with `git branch new` and go to the branch via `git checkout -b new`
+Create branch with `git branch new` and go to the branch via `git checkout new`

 ## Merge